Procurement of art works and services in public or international organizations

 First hint: Forget About Price.
 Price cannot be a criterion in such tenders, you cannot compare price of rental of Van Gogh’s painting (orange) to a price of rental of Klimt’s painting (apple).
 And you will never see two identical fruits in those tenders.
 Therefore, monetary comparison should be forgotten.
 We know there are procurement laws or procurement manuals that still consider price as one and only evaluation criteria.
 Sooner or later those rules should be modified and brought to best international standards (if public wants to see best exhibitions or great concerts more often).

 Fourth hint: Negotiate Whatever is Negotiable.
 When your evaluation committee makes a decision on which museum’s art works you will exhibit or which group will be performing at the concert, it is time to work your procurement magic.
 Negotiate whatever is possible.
 For example, you can negotiate including a few additional paintings/photographs in the exhibition, you can negotiate having two extra days for exhibition (you must negotiate this), you can negotiate covering incidentals or miscellaneous expenses for logistics and, finally, overall price.
-You lose nothing by negotiating these items, but your organization and its mission might greatly benefit.
+You lose nothing by negotiating these items, but your organization might greatly benefit.

 Use art of procurement for procurement of art and advocate for your organization's goals with excellence and style.